Logoi-Linguistics/Logoi-Linguistics/README.md

 [What is Logoi?](https://logoi.website/)

+λόγοι is the Greek word for "words".

-Logoi is a minimalist superdialect of Prolog, Lisp, and JavaScript.
+Logoi is: 1) a minimalist superdialect of Prolog, Lisp & JavaScript, and 2) a mouseless web editor of itself.

 Logoi follows two syntax rules:
-- Math: Vertical Prefix/Polish Notation (VP/PN), and
+- Math = Vertical Prefix/Polish Notation (VP/PN)
-- Logic: Quinean Sentential Schemata (QSS)
+- Logic = Quinean Sentential Schemata (QSS)

 # Vertical Prefix/Polish Notation (VP/PN)
 ```